 Jamison Monroe, Jr.

-My odyssey started 20 years ago,
+My odyssey started 20 years ago.

 The sense of hope and confidence he gave me in that moment was profound.
 It hadn’t been okay for a long time.

-Enter Newport Academy.
 We’ve incorporated crucial holistic elements into Newport Academy’s treatment programs.
-Newport Academy offers teens and families the compassion and unconditional love that we know from experience is crucial to the healing process—the compassion I heard in my doctor’s voice that day changed my perspective.
+Newport Academy offers teens and families compassion and unconditional love.
+We know from experience, it is crucial to the healing process.
+Consequently, the compassion in my doctor’s voice that day changed my perspective.

 (Parent of three, all currently in recovery